-The St Mungo's 'Building Bridges to Wellbeing' team works innovatively and creatively with people who have a lived experience of mental health challenges, volunteers and other agencies to empower, inspire and promote independence and wellbeing.
-We support mental health and wellbeing pathways which enable the positive progression of clients and volunteers.
+St Mungo's 'Building Bridges to Wellbeing' team works innovatively and creatively with people who have a lived experience of mental health challenges, volunteers and other agencies to empower, inspire and promote independence and wellbeing.
+We support mental health and wellbeing pathways which enable the positive progression of clients and volunteers, within Bath & North East Somerset (BANES).
 We do this by utilising:

-Positive move on from inpatient ward – The Move on Worker enables people to positively move on from AWP’s mental health Sycamore inpatient Ward, as soon as their mental health has stabilised.
+Move On Support (from inpatient ward) - The Move on Worker enables people to positively move on from AWP’s acute mental health inpatient ward - Sycamore Ward, as soon as their mental health has stabilised.
 Their work reduces unnecessary time on the ward and the likelihood of an individual returning.

 Peer Volunteer Development - Facilitating and supporting services and groups to increase and improve Peer Volunteering opportunities.